 YOUR RIGHTS TO ACCESS ALTER OR DELETE YOUR PERSONAL DATA

 You have the right to request a copy of the personal data we hold about you, in accordance with the GDPR.
-Please direct any such requests to firstname.lastname@example.org or in writing to Hayley George, and she will respond within one month.
+Please direct any such requests to firstname.lastname@example.org or in writing to Richard Ronaldson, and he will respond within one month.

 Under certain circumstances you also have the right to request correction and/or erasure of personal information that we hold about you, object to processing of your personal information, request the restriction of processing, and request the transfer of your information to a third party.
 Further information can be provided on request or you can find further information on the Guidance from the UK Information Commissioner’s Office (ICO).

 PROTECTING YOUR PERSONAL DATA